axsaucedo/rust-io-file-benchmark/README.md

 # Rust benchmarking on Large File IO

-This is an attempt to evaluate Rust's performance against Python's native IO library processing LARGE files.
+This is a short report on the performance metrics obtained processing large files with a small rust/python script.

-The definition of "Large" in this case are files that don't fit in memory.
+In this case the definition of "Large" is files that won't fit in memory easily (e.g. 100GB >) and require streaming / buffers.

 ## Experiment overview